 Daniel K. Inouye Elementary School is located on the Schofield Barracks Army Installation.
-Built in 1959, the school is one of ten schools (seven elementary, two middle, and one high school) in the Leilehua Complex, and we serve students from pre-school through fifth grade.
+Built in 1959, the school is one of ten schools (seven elementary, two middle, and one high school) in the Leilehua Complex, and we serve students from Early Childhood Special Education PreK, including an inclusive PreK partnership with Head Start, through fifth grade.

 Many opportunities are available for parents and the community to become involved in school activities.
 The Parent Community Networking Center coordinator recruits volunteers for classroom and school activities, parent education workshops are planned regularly, and the school Parent Teacher Organization supports the school through its many family-based activities and grants to grade levels and staff members.